-BE IT FURTHER RESOLVED that this Board does find that
+BE IT FURTHER RESOLVED that this Board does make the following required findings:

-- 1. The use is required by the public need as dramatic growth in demand for renewable/solar energy have increased the importance of solar electric facilities located close to connections to the energy grid.
-The proposed renewable energy project will contribute to meeting the statewide energy goal of a Renewables Portfolio Standard (RPS) of 60% by 2030. - 2.
-The use will be properly related to other land uses and transportation and service facilities in the vicinity as the subject parcel is level, classified in the "A" (Agricultural) District that conditionally permits solar electric facilities, and is located directly across North Livermore Avenue from a PG&E substation to which the facility can efficiently connect.
-The site has direct frontage on and with easy access to North Livermore Avenue, and the proposed use will not interfere with adjacent or nearby agricultural or residential uses. - 3.
-The use will not materially affect adversely the health or safety of persons residing or working in the vicinity, as the facility will not generate any toxic substances into the air, earth or water, or otherwise expose site personnel or adjacent residents to contaminants that harmful of their health or safety.
-There will be a 3-foot high landscaped berm around the facility to shield views of the SEF from adjacent properties and the North Livermore Avenue and May School Road public rights of way.
-Appropriate fencing will be installed interior to the berm to prevent the public or unauthorized members of the public from exposure to electrical hazards and equipment.
-Water for landscape irrigation and periodic cleaning of solar modules will be sourced from rainwater captured on-site and stored in cisterns, as well as a nearby fire City of Livermore fire hydrant.
-As regulated during both construction and operation by the Occupational Safety and Health Administration (OSHA) and in compliance with county, state and federal safety standards, with the implementation of the project Worksite Safety Plan, Emergency Plan and Fire Safety Plan, the use will not materially affect adversely the health or safety of persons residing or working in the vicinity, or be materially detrimental to the public welfare or injurious to property or improvements in the neighborhood. - 4.
-The use will not be contrary to the specific intent clauses or performance standards established for the A District in that a solar electric facility is a conditionally permitted use.
-The proposal will be consistent with the ECAP, the intent clause of which is "to promote implementation of general plan land use proposals for agricultural and other non-urban uses, to conserve and protect existing agricultural uses, and to provide space for and encourage such uses in places where more intensive development is not desirable or necessary."
-The project does not constitute intensive development of the sort that will require a wide range of urban utilities, services and support.
+- 1. The use is required by the public need as the demand for renewable energy including from utility-scale solar electric facilities (SEFs) to reduce reliance on historically conventional sources of electrical energy that generate carbon monoxide (CO) and contribute to global climate change has increased the importance of SEFs located close to connections to the energy grid that will enable the State of California to make further progress towards meeting its Renewables Portfolio Standard (RPS) of 60% by 2030 and thus reduce generation of CO.
+The proposed project would qualify as a renewable energy source and therefore contribute to meeting this goal. - 2.
+The subject parcel is level, classified in the "A" (Agricultural) District that conditionally permits SEFs, and is located directly across North Livermore Avenue from a PG&E substation to which the facility can efficiently connect.
+The site has direct frontage on and with easy access to North Livermore Avenue, and the proposed use would not interfere with adjacent or nearby agricultural or residential uses.
+Further, traffic generation associated with project construction and operation has been determined to be a less than significant impact under CEQA standards. - 3.
+The SEF would not generate any toxic substances into the air, earth or water, or otherwise expose site personnel or adjacent residents to contaminants that would harm their health or safety.
+There would be a 3-foot high landscaped berm around the facility to shield views of the SEF from adjacent properties and the North Livermore Avenue and May School Road public rights of way.
+Appropriate fencing would be installed interior to the berm to prevent the public or unauthorized members of the public from exposure to electrical hazards and equipment.
+Water for landscape irrigation and periodic cleaning of solar modules would be sourced from rainwater captured on-site and stored in cisterns, as well as a nearby City of Livermore municipal water source for which a permit has been obtained.
+As regulated during both construction and operation by the Occupational Safety and Health Administration (OSHA) and in compliance with county, state and federal safety standards, with the implementation of the project Worksite Safety Plan, Emergency Plan and Fire Safety Plan, the use will not materially affect adversely the health or safety of persons residing or working in the vicinity, or be materially detrimental to the public welfare or injurious to property or improvements in the neighborhood.

+4. The site is located in the A (Agriculture) District, within which an SEF is not an expressly conditionally permitted use.
+However, the SEF use may be allowed pursuant to Section 17.54.050 and 17.54.060 of the Zoning Ordinance where, as here, the use has been determined by the Planning Commission to be "of the same character" as other conditional uses in in the A District, such as "privately owned wind-electric generators."
+The proposal would be consistent with the ECAP, the intent clause of which is "to promote implementation of general plan land use proposals for agricultural and other non-urban uses, to conserve and protect existing agricultural uses, and to provide space for and encourage such uses in places where more intensive development is not desirable or necessary."
+The project does not constitute intensive development of the sort that would require a wide range of urban utilities, services and support.